Lingua Accord begins with language

 Eternal : timeless principles, archetypes

-Hidden : letters, codes
+Hidden : codes

 Resonance: the philosophical impression something leaves , afterglow